Frostist/Cerebro/README.md

 Cerebro is a task management server that exposes a standardized MCP interface, allowing AI agents to create, track, and manage tasks through a clean REST API.
 It includes a modern admin dashboard for manual oversight.

+## Deployment

+Cerebro is very easy to deploy to [Railway](https://railway.app) and will cost less than **$5/month** to run.
+Simply connect this repo and Railway will handle the rest.

+> **Note:** You need a dedicated public URL for the MCP OAuth flow to work.
+You cannot test it locally with Claude without running Claude in [developer/MCP dev mode](https://modelcontextprotocol.io/docs/tools/inspector).

 ## Quick Setup

 ```bash